 - 2 tablespoons fresh lemon juice (or more to taste)

 - Heat oil over medium-high heat in a large stock pot.
 Add onions and stir to cook until softened and translucent, about 5 minutes.

 - Stir in cumin and ginger.

 - Add canned tomatoes, lentils and broth and stir to mix.
 Bring to a boil, then reduce heat to low and simmer.

 - Add chickpeas and quinoa and stir to thoroughly combine.
 Continue to simmer for about 30 minutes, until quinoa and lentils are cooked.

 - Turn off heat and stir in cilantro, parsley and lemon juice before serving.

 - Store any leftover soup in an airtight container in the refrigerator.

-Recipe source: 5 Easy Steps to Healthy Cooking: 500 Recipes for Lifelong Wellness by Camilla V. Saulsbury
+Recipe source: 5 Easy Steps to Healthy Cooking: 500 Recipes for Lifelong Wellness (affiliate link) by Camilla V. Saulsbury

 *Points® calculated by WW. *PointsPlus® and SmartPoints® calculated by Simple Nourished Living; Not endorsed by Weight Watchers International, Inc. All recipe ingredients except optional items included in determining nutritional estimates.
 SmartPoints® values calculated WITHOUT each plan's ZeroPoint Foods (Green plan, Blue plan, Purple plan) using the WW Recipe Builder.